Your browser is not optimized for viewing this website.

 with Alan Hillesheim & Lisa Rappoport

-Calendar Next available session starts Jun 6, 2026 at 1 pm
+Calendar Next session starts Aug 23, 2026 at 1 pm

 The class will use both Vandercook and platen presses; students who are only experienced on the Vandercook presses are welcome.
-Ample time will be given to questions and show and tell from both the students and the instructors.

 SFCB's Windgate Scholarship Fund is dedicated to providing need-based financial support to individuals interested in learning bookbinding, letterpress printing, and related book arts.
 Click here to apply.